FlipsideCrypto/ethereum-models/models/doc_descriptions/dex/eth_dex_swaps_symbol_in.md

 {% docs eth_dex_swaps_symbol_in %}

-The symbol of the token sent for swap.
+[BETA TABLE] - The symbol of the token sent for swap.

 {% enddocs %}